Vishalsh556/Donate_The_Blood/README.md

 # Conclusion:-
-This project represents an innovative approach to blood donation management, leveraging PHP, HTML, CSS, and jQuery to create a cohesive digital ecosystem that empowers donors, enhances awareness, and optimizes the utilization of precious blood resources, ultimately saving lives and promoting public health
+This project represents an innovative approach to blood donation management, leveraging PHP, HTML, CSS, and bootstrap to create a cohesive digital ecosystem that empowers donors, enhances awareness, and optimizes the utilization of precious blood resources, ultimately saving lives and promoting public health